bad-php-ideas/typical/README.md

 function bar(Foo $x = 42) {}
 ```

+### Type parser

+There's probably badness in the type parser.
+I wrote it quickly and haven't fully tested.
+Bear with me.

 ## Future Scope

 Things I may add with time.

-### Union/Intersect types

-The current type parser used by `typical_set_type()` is pretty dumb, but the type structure already supports AND/OR/XOR unions.
-I just need to plug in an expression parser and go to town.
-However the callable approach seems to work fairly well.

 ### Negative Types